 6. Immigration Policies

 Immigration policies can make it hard for qualified talent (such as engineers and doctors) from other countries to enter and work in wealthy, resource-rich, and relatively underpopulated areas of the world like the US, Canada, Western Europe, and Australia.
 For every qualified immigrant engineer you see in such wealthy areas, I surmise there are probably 10+ equally qualified ones in their home country.

 I initially thought brain drain has sucked all those worthy out of the majority world, and India in particular.
 However, after working with many brilliant engineers around the world, I have found otherwise: there are many equally educated and intelligent knowledge workers left in purported brain-drained countries.

 I am dumbfounded why people pay 10x for Silicon Valley talent, while there may be equal or even better international talent as long as you vet.
 I surmise that either employers are unconsciously biased against remote talent, or that they lack awareness of the existence of high quality international talent, making inaccurate and sweeping generalizations before vetting talent.
 This is to the detriment of the employer’s business.
 While international talent pools may have noise for cultural reasons (i.e. people pursuing engineering because of social pressure rather than intrinsic passion), vetting filters should be merit based not location based, particularly in the current immigration climate, especially for remote-ok positions.

-I think many businesses can benefit greatly from exploring remote international talent (90% of the world) rather than default for local talent, particularly because immigration is artificially tight due to political reasons rather than the free market and what is best for business.
+I think many global businesses headquartered in the wealthy world can benefit greatly from exploring remote international talent (90% of the world) rather than default for Silicon Valley talent, particularly because immigration is artificially tight due to political borders rather than the free market and what is best for business.

 7. Why Global Scale Cronyism May Be Bad for Business